Log4Shell: Usage

 The exploit allows hackers to gain control of vulnerable devices using Java.
 Some hackers employ the vulnerability to use victims' devices for cryptocurrency mining, creating botnets, sending spam, establishing backdoors and other illegal activities such as ransomware attacks.
 In the days following the vulnerability's disclosure, Check Point observed millions of attacks being initiated by hackers, with some researchers observing a rate of over one hundred attacks per minute that ultimately resulted with attempted attacks on over 40% of business networks internationally.

-According to Cloudflare CEO Matthew Prince, evidence for usage or testing of the exploit goes back as early as 1 December, nine days before it was publicly disclosed.
+According to Cloudflare CEO Matthew Prince, evidence of exploitation or of scanning for the exploit goes back as early as 1 December, nine days before it was publicly disclosed.
 According to cybersecurity firm GreyNoise, several IP addresses were scraping websites to check for servers that had the vulnerability.
 Several botnets began scanning for the vulnerability, including the Muhstik botnet by 10 December, as well as Mirai and Tsunami.
 Ransomware group Conti was observed using the vulnerability on 17 December.

 Some state-sponsored groups in China and Iran also utilized the exploit according to Check Point, but it is not known if the exploit was used by Israel, Russia or the United States prior to the disclosure of the vulnerability.
 Check Point said that on 15 December 2021, Iran-backed hackers attempted to infiltrate the networks of Israeli businesses and government institutions.